killquest/killquest/SRD/How to Play.md

 ---

 # How to Play

-To play KillQuest you'll need at least one friend willing to commit to playing at least one session lasting 1–2 hours.
+KillQuest is a simple game.
+The basic rules you need to understand to play are _ pages long, and only the director needs to read beyond there, and you certainly don't need to commit it to memory for the game to function.
+You can make a fully-fledged character in a couple of minutes, and embark on your first mission within a half-hour.
 Whilst a single session is fun, the game comes alive when telling a story over multiple linked sessions.

-### What you'll need to Play
+#### What You Need
-- This Document
+- The rules
-- Something to take notes
+- Character Cards & Printouts
-- A set of dice (one is enough, but a set for each player is a better experience)
+- A set of dice
--
+- At least one friend